jahglow/MDIcon/README.md

 ## Material Icons: [React Import Generator](https://jahglow.github.io/MDIcon/constructor)

-This is an Import generator that makes using Google Material Icons easy.
-Instead of going to their site and downloading an icon each time you need to include it in your project, you may use this tool that will return you a valid code for importing only necessary icons in your project.
-Basically each icon is a <code>MDIcon</code> React component, that you may configure with parameters.
+This is an Import Generator that makes using Google Material Icons easy.
+Instead of going to [their site](https://material.io/icons) and downloading one icon at a time every time you need to include it in your project, use this tool that will return you a valid code for importing only necessary icons in your project as well as a bundle with the icons you select.
+This can be achieved in four simple steps:

-Select the necessary icons from Generator, copy the code (via copy button) and paste it in your react document file!
+1. Select all icons you need for your project</li>
+2. In the bottom sheet specify the path from root where you'll place the icons bundle.
+Note that the path is relative to the document where you'll use the icons.</li>
+3. Click the <code>download</code> icon to download the bundle.
+Place it according to the path you've specified in step 2.</li>
+4. Click the <code>copy</code> icon to copy the import code.
+Paste it into your file where you'll use the icons.
+We've already destructured the import for you</li>

 If you want to see what it exactly looks like from inside in ES6, then press a code button next to each section.
 If you feel like this project is outdated (there are missing icons that are available on
 [MD icons site](https://material.io/icons)) then feel free to fork it and press the download button next to the section you want to update.
 It will initiate a download for the file that you may